thanhnhan1008/Bin-Picking-Using-MaskRCNN-train-on-Synthetic-Dataset/README.md

 # Bin-Picking-Using-MaskRCNN-train-on-Synthetic-Dataset
 This code is used for Bin Picking.
-Objects are detected bt Mask-RCNN.
+Objects are detected by Mask-RCNN.
 Dataset is synthetic data is generated from Blender Software.